Disjoint induced subgraphs of the same order and size: Proof of the main result

-It is not hard to check that Lemma \ref{onegad} and Lemma \ref{largegad} hold in this case as well.
-We conclude that we can delete an even number of vertices from $G$ to obtain a graph $H$ with $|V(H)| \geq (1-2\epsilon) n$ in such a way that in $H$, we can find disjointly
+It is not hard to check that Lemma~\ref{subedge13-onegad} and Lemma~\ref{subedge13-largegad} hold in this case as well.
+We conclude that we can delete an even number of vertices from $G$ to obtain a graph $H$ with $|V(H)| \ge (1-2\eps) n$ in such a way that in $H$, we can find \begin{enumerate} \item a collection $\C{S}_H$ of $\Omega (n)$ one-gadgets, and \item a collection $\C{L}_H$ of $\Omega(n)$ large-gadgets \end{enumerate} such that $\C{S}_H$ and $\C{L}_H$ are disjoint.
+As before, it follows from Lemma~\ref{subedge13-lemgadget} that $H$ is splittable when $n$ is sufficiently large provided $2\beta n \le |\C{S}_H|$; this is possible if we choose $\beta=\beta(\eps)$ to be a suitably small constant because $|\C{S}_H| = \Omega(n)$.

+Thus, for all sufficiently small $\beta$ (so as to satisfy the conditions from both Case 1A and 1B), we see that we are done if $G$ contains many disjoint large pairs.
+Note that we have now fixed the value of $\beta$.
+We now deal with the case $G$ does not contain many disjoint large pairs.

+\textbf{Case 2: $G$ does not contain $c_1 n$ disjoint large pairs.} In this case, we shall show that $G$ has an induced subgraph $H$ of even order on at least $(1-2\eps)n$ vertices such that $V(H)$ may be partitioned into